Posts

 7 October: Sketching the Unsketchable

 7 October in Israel was a nightmare made real.
 And the nightmare continues, on both sides of the fence.
 I can’t let this period pass without some kind of reference to it here.
 So: A few thoughts about the unthinkable and sketches about the unsketchable.
-Thoughts Enough is being written
+Thoughts in the shadow of

 Architectural Sculpture